ktrah15-uh/queuesmart/README.md

 # Queuesmart
-A queue management [app/website] that allows people to see their estimated wait time, as well as join the queue without standing in line.
+A queue management website that allows people to see their estimated wait time, as well as join the queue without standing in line.

 ## About
 Many service points struggle with both long queues and poor visibility into wait times.
 QueueSmart allows **users** to join the queue or book an appointment, see their position and estimated wait time, and get notified when their turn is near.
 It gives **administrators** tools to create services, manage queues and priorities, and track usage.